Woman expressing anxiety by holding face in hands as she sits on floor

 Alternatives to Medication: Tools You Learn in Therapy

-Medication can be useful for some people, and it’s not always either/or.
-But if you prefer non-medication approaches (or want to reduce reliance over time with medical guidance), therapy can focus on tools like these:
+Medication can be useful for some people, but it was never meant to be used long-term.
+Maybe read that again.
+Psychotropic medications, like those for anxiety, were created to help you be able to perform therapy.
+Get tools.
+Learn skills.
+Then get off medications!
+If you prefer non-medication approaches (or want to reduce reliance over time with medical guidance), therapy can focus on tools like these:

 Nervous System Regulation (Bottom-Up Tools)